Auld Lang Syne: Settings and quotations of the melody

-In 1855, different words were written for the Auld Lang Syne tune by Albert Laighton and titled, "Song of the Old Folks".
-This song was included in the tunebook, Father Kemp's Old Folks Concert Tunes published in Boston, Massachusetts, in 1860.
+In 1855 different words were written for the Auld Lang Syne tune by Albert Laighton and titled, "Song of the Old Folks".
+This song was included in the tunebook, Father Kemp's Old Folks Concert Tunes published in Boston, United States, in 1860.
 For many years it was the tradition of the Stoughton Musical Society to sing this version in memory of those who had died that year.

-Songwriter George M. Cohan quotes the first line of the "Auld Lang Syne" melody in the second to last line of the chorus of “You're a Grand Old Flag”.
+The composer and singer George M. Cohan quotes the first line of the "Auld Lang Syne" melody in the second to last line of the chorus of “You're a Grand Old Flag”.
 It is plain from the lyrics that this is deliberate; the melody is identical except the first syllable of the word "forgot".

 John Philip Sousa quotes the melody in the Trio section of his 1924 march "Ancient and Honorable Artillery Company".

 English composer of light music Ernest Tomlinson wrote a Fantasia on Auld Lang Syne (1976), which in its 20 minutes weaves in 152 quotations from pieces by other popular and classical composers.

 In the Sacred Harp choral tradition, an arrangement of it exists under the name "Plenary".
 The lyrics are a memento mori and begin with the words "Hark! from the tomb a doleful sound".
 Another Christian setting, using the name "Fair Haven" for the same tune, uses the text "Hail!
 Sweetest, Dearest Tie That Binds" by Amos Sutton.
-In a similar vein, in 1999 Cliff Richard released a setting of the Lord's prayer (as "The Millennium Prayer") to the melody.
+In a similar vein, in 1999 Cliff Richard released a setting of the Lord's Prayer (as "The Millennium Prayer") to the melody.

-British soldiers in World War I trenches sang "We're Here Because We're Here" to the tune of "Auld Lang Syne".
+British soldiers in the trenches of the First World War sang "We're Here Because We're Here" to the tune of "Auld Lang Syne".